lvlrSajjad/ignite-boilerplate-andross-typescript/README.md

 <img  src="https://raw.githubusercontent.com/lvlrSajjad/ignite-boilerplate-andross-typescript/master/gifs/login.png" width="80%">

-if you choose a login screen, redux,components,login screen will be generated then you can change them. you can see what will be these login screens look like in
+if you choose a login screen, redux,components,login screen will be generated then you can change them.

+You can see what will be these login screens look like in
 <a href="https://github.com/lvlrSajjad/ignite-boilerplate-andross-typescript#arrow_down_small-generate-login-screens">Here</a>

 </p>